christgames/Pong-PyGame/README.md

 **Compiling and Running the Game**

 This game does not require any special compilation steps.
 Python applications can run naively as long as the interpreter is installed on the same computer.
-To run this game, just install Python and run the pong.py directly as if it were an executable.
+To run this game, just install Python and the PyGame modules and run pong.py directly as if it were an executable.

 **Creating the Game Installer**